 The entity must provide an original, signed and notarized, letter using the appropriate letter template.
 This letter must be on the entity's letterhead and must state that the organizational official registering the organization is the authorized Entity Administrator.
-Complete the appropriate template using the instructions provided for domestic or international entities.
+Complete the appropriate template using the instructions provided for domestic (requires login) or international (requires login) entities.

 CAN FUNDS BE ADVANCED TO FOREIGN SUBRECIPIENTS?

 Foreign subrecipients generally need to be provided funds at the start of the project.
 Many do not have the ability to do the work prior to receiving these funds.
 To assist with this, foreign subawards can generally be issued a fixed price agreement where a portion of the funds are given upfront with the balance provided on a specific schedule of concrete deliverables.
 For this reason, it is critical that the scope of work be specifically worded to accommodate this type of arrangement.